Identifying Anxiety and Depression in Children: Signs to Look Out For

 - Create a worry box – Provide a daily slot of time when your child can release their worries in writing, post them in the box and say ‘goodbye’ to them for the day.
 Sorting through the box together at the end of the week provides an ideal opportunity to discuss and come up with solutions where necessary.

-- Make an emergency checklist – Renee Jain, creator of an anxiety relief programme for children, recommends that children make an emergency checklist with a step-by-step method to help them calm down.
+- Make an emergency checklist – Renee Jain, creator of an anxiety relief program for children, recommends that children make an emergency checklist with a step-by-step method to help them calm down.
 For example, pausing and breathing, evaluating the situation, and so on.

 - Put together a mental health first aid kit – In a box, put some objects that can help your child calm down.
 This could be a book to write their thoughts in or draw, or sensory/fidget toys,

 - Be a calm and open role model – Children look to their parents as their most valuable role models.
-Watching you address difficult situations teaches them about how to manage similar scenarios without being afraid.
+Watching you address difficult situations teaches them how to manage similar scenarios without being afraid.